kagkarlsson/db-scheduler/README.md

 ## Versions / upgrading

+### Version 3.0
+* New builders for task-creation, making it clearer what the config-options are.
+(See `Tasks` class and examples)
+* Better default for failure handling for one-time tasks
+* Enables recurring tasks to have data

+**Upgrading to 3.x**
+* No schema changes
+* Task creation are preferrably done through builders in `Tasks` class

 ### Version 2.0
 * Possible to `cancel` and `reschedule` executions.
 * Optional data can be stored with the execution.
 Default using Java Serialization.